 A:Yes, as long as no music is present, there is no problem with an Avel singing these Zemiros or any other Zemiros for that matter. he shouldn’t dance though.

-430) Q: As I was growing up, I remember people (I dont remember if friends or adults) would say that you’re not supposed to look at the moon.
+430) Q: As I was growing up, I remember people would say that you’re not supposed to look at the moon.
 Is there any truth to this?

 A: Yes, there is a lot of truth to this!

-The Sefer Chareidim, one of the holy Mekubalim in the times of the Bais yosef and the Arizal, writes (Perek 45:5) “It is prohibited to gaze at a rainbow…It is likewise prohibited to gaze at the moon.
+The Sefer Chareidim, written by one of the holy Mekubalim in Tzfas in the the times of the Bais Yosef and the Arizal, writes (Perek 45:5) “It is prohibited to gaze at a rainbow…It is likewise prohibited to gaze at the moon.
 Rabbeinu Meir used to be extremely stringent with this…as it is quoted in Sefer Shoshan sodos”

 In the long Nusach of Vidui from Rabbeinu Avraham, father of the Shla HaKadosh, where he enumerates hundreds of possible sins that a person needs to do Teshuva for, he lists as one of the sins ” Gazing at the [new] moon”

-The Mishna Berura Siman 426:13 brings this as well, and says that by Kidush Levana when we must look at the moon before commencingthe Bracha, acording to some opinions the moon should be glanced at for a moment and that’s all, and according to otehrs it can be looked at for the duration of the Bracha, but it seems clear that any extra gazing at the moon is indeed something that should be avoided at best and may even be considered a sin!
+The Mishna Berura Siman 426:13 brings this as well, and says that by Kidush Levana when we must look at the moon before commencing the Bracha, according to some opinions the moon should be glanced at for a moment and that’s all, and according to others it can be looked at for the duration of the Bracha, but it seems clear that any extra gazing at the moon is indeed something that should be avoided at best and may even be considered a sin!